 Criminal Defense of Burglary and Breaking and Entering

 The specific conditions of an attempt to break into any structure can quickly escalate a charge to first degree burglary.
 Prosecutors typically file charges for the most severe offense, and finding an attorney who can successfully negotiate a dismissal or reduced charges is critical to a favorable outcome.
-To schedule a free consultation with an experienced burglary lawyer, call Phillips & Associates at (405) 418-8888.
+To schedule a free consultation with an experienced burglary lawyer, call the Oklahoma criminal defense lawyers of Phillips & Associates at (405) 418-8888.

 REQUEST A FREE CASE EVALUATION